ScintillaLuz/scintillaluz.github.io/_projects/2018-12-24-bandcamp-gift-cards.md

 * Since we defined the general structure in the previous step, we had a good overview of the connections between the three main blocks of the feature.

 **3. Creating a separate funnel for the gift card purchase**
-* Engineers would look into streamlining the the gift card purchase flow.
+* Engineers would look into streamlining the gift card purchase flow.
 * Separation ensured the gift card purchase would be completed in two steps maximum.
 * The goals were limiting drop offs and keeping the focus on the user’s original intention.